 3. The Truman Show (1998)

-The plot follows the horribly ordinary life of Truman Burbank, a 30-year-old insurance agent, in a typical American suburb.
-There is nothing exciting in his daily routine or his resume.
+The plot follows the ordinary life of Truman Burbank, a 30-year-old insurance agent, in a typical American suburb.
+Nothing is exciting in his daily routine or his resume.

 There are not too many dramatic twists, except for his father’s death right in front of him, drowning in the sea.
 As well as the mysterious disappearance of his corny wife, a consumer goods enthusiast, and his boring friend Merlin.